Yale Bowl: History

 During the 1970s, the Bowl hosted several concerts.
 In 1971, Yes performed on July 24 and the Grateful Dead on July 31, a recording of which was released as Road Trips Volume 1 Number 3.
 But neighborhood opposition to the concerts brought them to an end after a June 14, 1980, show featuring the Eagles, Heart, and The Little River Band.
 A picture from the show was published with the vinyl edition of the Eagles double live album, issued later that year, though no recordings from the event are included on the discs.
 A Paul McCartney concert was scheduled for June 1990, but cancelled amid neighbors' opposition; the show was moved to Chicago.

 The stadium has hosted many soccer matches over the years; it served as home field for the Connecticut Bicentennials of the North American Soccer League during the 1976 and 1977 seasons.
 Yale Bowl was mulled as a possible playing site when the United States hosted the World Cup in 1994, but lost out to Foxboro Stadium in Massachusetts and Giants Stadium in New Jersey.

 In 1991, the Bowl's vicinity saw the addition of the Cullman-Heyman Tennis Center, home to the annual ATP/WTA event (the Pilot Pen tournament), across Yale Avenue from the stadium.

 On October 5, 2001, the closing ceremony of the Yale Tercentennial was held at the Yale Bowl.
 Guests included Tom Wolfe '57, William F. Buckley '50, Sesame Street's Big Bird, Paul Simon '96 Hon, and Garry Trudeau '70.

 By the 21st century, many of the outside retaining walls and portal entries were deteriorating.
 In the spring and summer of 2006, the bowl received a partial renovation, including a new scoreboard.
 The work was completed just in time for the first home game of the Yale football team's season on September 16.

+The annual game between Yale and its rival Harvard, known locally as The Game, is held at the Yale Bowl every other year.
+In 2023, its attendance was over 51,000.